This information explains how to use sunscreen correctly.

 If I use sunscreen, do I need to do anything else to protect my skin?

-If you apply sunscreen correctly, it will help protect you against sunburns and skin cancer, but it does not offer 100% protection.
+If you apply sunscreen correctly, it will help protect you against sunburns and skin cancer, but it won’t fully protect you.
 You should also do the following to protect yourself from the sun:

 - Wear protective clothing, such as long-sleeved shirts, wide-brimmed hats, and sunglasses.